bobalu113/gabbo/_drafts/notes.md

 I would prefer it if any implementation whose subclasses are all open source also got to use it for free.

-A solider class that starts in the barracks; might appeal to devs who are there to follow orders.

-A student class that starts in the dormitory; might appeal to devs seeking to learn new things.

-A tourist class that starts in a hostel; for contractors or devs who switch teams a lot.
+Flavor: software
+Description: A game about software.
+Starting classes:

+Class: Soldier
+Start Location: The Barracks
+Attracts: Players who are here to do their duty and follow (or give) orders.
+Different paths could be an officer path for architecture and enlisted paths for generalists and specialists.

+Class: Student
+Start Location: The Dormitory
+Attracts: Players new to software, or veterans looking to expand their skill set.
+Would-be managers might choose this path and eventually become professors.

+Class: Tourist
+Start Location: The Hostel
+Attracts: Contractors, or players who like to switch projects a lot.
+This path doesn't really lead anywhere but it does earn experience faster.

+Class: Homeless
+Start Location: The Bus
-A homeless class that starts by stepping off a bus; for those who got big dreams and don't mind a challenge.
+Attracts: Players that got big dreams and don't mind a challenge.
+This path could lead anywhere, but it would probably be best suited for would-be entrepreneurs.

+The first time WSI hired me I was a student.
+The second time they hired me I was a tourist.
+The third time they hired me I was homeless.
+And since then they've turned me into a soldier.